 Hello world – welcome to my blog!

-My name is Claire Liu, and I’m an undergraduate student at the University of Chicago, double majoring in molecular engineering and chemistry.
+My name is Claire Liu, and I’m a graduate student at Northwestern University, pursuing my PhD in Chemical Engineering under Professor John Rogers.
+I recently graduated from the University of Chicago, where I double-majored in molecular engineering and chemistry.
+While I’m an engineer/scientist by training, music is actually one of my strongest passions.
 I have many favorite artists – ranging from Frank Sinatra to Renée Fleming to Bruce Springsteen to Carole King to the Beatles to Simon and Garfunkel to Murray Perahia to Riccardo Muti – the list is endless.
-I currently work as a research assistant/webmaster for the Institute for Molecular Engineering.

 (Note: Inspiration for the blog’s title also comes from Maestro Riccardo Muti’s autobiography, First the Music, Then the Words, in which he refers to the Vienna Philharmonic Orchestra (Wiener Philharmoniker) as “L’orchestra del destino” – the orchestra that he was destined for.)